Ben-2046/A_page_of_myself/A_page_of_myself.md

-- 👋 Hi, I’m Satoshi Nakamoto.
+- Hi, I’m Satoshi Nakamoto.
-- 👀 I’m interested in Bitcoin and Web3.
+- I’m interested in Bitcoin and Web3.
-- 🌱 I’m currently learning Computer Science now.
+- I’m currently learning Computer Science now.
-- 💞️ I’m now looking to create the next cypto coin which can be better than Bitcoin.
+- I’m now looking to create the next cypto coin which can be better than Bitcoin.
-- 📫 Today is a bad day for ETH.
+- Today is a bad day for ETH.
 It is down five percent today.
-- ⚡ Fun fact: I am the same person as CZ.
+- A shocking fact: I am the same person as CZ.
 - Here is a quote about cypto coins:

 > I’m better with code than with words though.